Pythack/permscan/README.md

     permscan [FLAGS] [OPTIONS] [path]

 FLAGS:
-    -a               If present, permscan will parse hidden files as well -u, --update     Check for a newer version of permscan -h, --help       Prints help information
+    -a                 If present, permscan will parse hidden files as well -u, --update       Check for a newer version of permscan -e, --exit-info    If present, print exit code
+    -h, --help         Prints help information
     -i                 If present, will return the list of files that don't match with the criteria -m                 If present, will return the list of files that match at least one criteria, else return the list of files that match all criteria
     -r                 If present, will recursively traverse the folder -V, --version      Prints version information

 OPTIONS:
         --type <file-type>    Specify the type of the object